gianniprocida/habit_tracking_app/README.md

 <body>
 <h1>Overview</h1>
 <hr>
-<p>Habit tracking app that allows users to track their daily habits and
+<p>Habit tracking app that allows users to track their daily and weekly habits and
-      monitor their progress over time.
-Users can create, modifiy, delete, and search habits, and check off each day they complete the habit</a></p>
+      monitor their progress over time. </a></p>
 <h2>Getting started</h2>

 Before using the Habit Tracking App make sure you have Python3.6 installed on your computer.